torvalds/linux/Documentation/driver-api/md/md-cluster.rst

 3.1.1 METADATA_UPDATED
 ^^^^^^^^^^^^^^^^^^^^^^

-   informs other nodes that the metadata has been updated, and the node must re-read the md superblock.
-This is performed synchronously.
+   informs other yesdes that the metadata has been updated, and the yesde must re-read the md superblock.
+This is performed synchroyesusly.
 It is primarily used to signal device failure.

 3.1.2 RESYNCING
 ^^^^^^^^^^^^^^^
-   informs other nodes that a resync is initiated or ended so that each node may suspend or resume the region.
-Each RESYNCING message identifies a range of the devices that the sending node is about to resync.
-This overrides any previous notification from that node: only one ranged can be resynced at a time per-node.
+   informs other yesdes that a resync is initiated or ended so that each yesde may suspend or resume the region.
+Each RESYNCING message identifies a range of the devices that the sending yesde is about to resync.
+This overrides any previous yestification from that yesde: only one ranged can be resynced at a time per-yesde.

 3.1.3 NEWDISK
 ^^^^^^^^^^^^^

-   informs other nodes that a device is being added to the array.
+   informs other yesdes that a device is being added to the array.
 Message contains an identifier for that device.
 See below for further details.